puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_variables.markdown

 ### Agent-Set Variables

-Puppet agent sets several additional variables for a node, which are available when compiling that node's catalog:
+Puppet agent sets several additional variables for a node which are available when compiling that node's catalog:

 * `$environment` --- the node's current [environment][].
 * `$clientcert` --- the node's certname setting.